 |Field Selection||There are two types of fields that can be added to landing page campaigns:

 Real Magnet Fields - all Higher Logic fields (Standard, Custom, and both types of Enhanced Fields) are available.
 Select a field from the dropdown.
-Data entered into this field will update the field in Real Magnet.
+Data entered into this field will update the field in your Higher Logic account.

 One-time fields - can be used with a single landing page campaign only; they cannot be used across multiple landing page campaigns.
 Before choosing this option, refer to One-time fields limitations for additional information.